“That would never happen to me.”

 Ever find yourself thinking that?
 I know I have from time to time.

 Certainly there are instances when that statement is true.
-I know with certainty, for example, that I’ll never fall victim to the unpredictable weather at the tippy top of Mount Everest, because I’m lazy as shit, and hate the cold with the passion of a thousand suns.
+I know with certainty, for example, that I’ll never fall victim to the unpredictable weather at the tippy top of Mount Everest, because I’m lazy as shit, and happen to enjoy breathing oxygenated air.
+Boom.

 But these words are also thrown around in far more realistic and tragic situations.